-d.
-The aft stabilator control cables may be connected to the stabilator balance.
-On the PA-24-180-PA-24-250 and PA-24-260, the cable with thimble end goes over the upper pulley and the cable with the swagged ball and forked fitting goes to the bottom.
+- D. The aft stabilator control cables may be connected to the stabilator balance.
+On the PA-24-180, PA-24-250 and PA-24-260, the cable with thimble end goes over the upper pulley and the cable with the swagged ball and forked fitting goes to the bottom.
 On the PA-24-400 the shorter of the two similar cables go over the upper pulley.
 Connect the aft control cables to the forward cable.
 Match the painted ends.
-Connect the stabilator extension spring (31) and cable.

-For the rigging and adjustment of the stabilator controls, refer to Paragraph 5-35
+Connect the stabilator extension spring (31) and cable. - E. For the rigging and adjustment of the stabilator controls, refer to Paragraph 5-35.

-5-35 Rigging and Adjustment of Stabilator Controls.
+5-35.
+Rigging and Adjustment of Stabilator Controls.

-- a To adjust the stabilator controls, first ascertain that the stabilator is properly balanced (Refer to Section IV) - b With the aircraft level, determine the level position of the stabilator by use of a bubble protractor on a special leveling tool placed on the stabilator per dimensions in Figure 5-11.
-The leveling tool may be fabricated per dimensions given in Figure 5-13.
-Set the stabilator travel by adjusting the stop bolts at the torque tube horn (refer to Figure 5-12) and measuring the degree of travel with the bubble protractor on the leveling tool.
-Travel dimensions from level are given in Table V-1 - c To set stabilator control cable tension, place the control wheel in neutral position Measure from the instrument panel along the under side of the control column to the control wheel Refer to Table V-I for appropriate dimensions and cable tensions to obtain the stabilator neutral position d Adjust link at stabilator control extension spring to obtain 125 inch slack in cable with stabilator stops adjusted and control wheel in full forward position
+- CAUTION: VERIFY FREE AND CORRECT MOVEMENT OF STABILATOR.
+WHILE IT WOULD SEEM SELF-EVIDENT, FIELD EXPERIENCE HAS SHOWN THAT THIS CHECK IS FREQUENTLY MISINTERPRETED OR NOT PERFORMED AT ALL.
+ACCORDINGLY, UPON COMPLETION OF STABILATOR RIGGING AND ADJUSTMENT, VERIFY THAT THE REAR EDGE OF THE STABILATOR MOVES UP WHEN THE WHEEL IS PULLED BACK; AND, THAT THE REAR EDGE OF THE STABILATOR MOVES DOWN WHEN THE WHEEL IS PUSHED FORWARD. - A. To adjust the stabilator controls, first ascertain that the stabilator is properly balanced (Refer to Section IV.) - B. With the aircraft level, determine the level position of the stabilator by use of a bubble protractor on a special leveling tool placed on the stabilator per dimensions in Figure 5-15.
+The leveling tool may be fabricated per dimensions given in Figure 5-17.
+Set the stabilator travel by adjusting the stop bolts at the torque tube horn (refer to Figure 5-16) and measuring the degree of travel with the bubble protractor on the leveling tool.
+Travel dimensions from level are given in Table V-I. - C. To set stabilator control cable tension. place the control wheel in neutral position.
+Measure from the instrument panel along the under side of the control column to the control wheel.
+Refer to Table V-I for appropriate dimensions and cable tensions to obtain the stabilator neutral position.

-Stabilator should hit stabilator stop bolts before control wheel shaft in cockpit hits stops.
+NOTE: Stabilator should hit stabilator stop bolts before control wheel shaft in cockpit hits stops.